lararosekelley/dotfiles/README.md

 `format-rust`/`lint-rust` (rustfmt, clippy) and `format-python`/`lint-python`
 (black, flake8).

-Python here means the scripts under `content/` — currently the herdr default-session plugin. [black](https://black.readthedocs.io) owns formatting and [flake8](https://flake8.pycqa.org) catches the rest; their settings live in `pyproject.toml` and `.flake8`, with flake8's line length matched to black's 88.
+Python here means the scripts under `content/`. [black](https://black.readthedocs.io) owns formatting and [flake8](https://flake8.pycqa.org) catches the rest; their settings live in `pyproject.toml` and `.flake8`, with flake8's line length matched to black's 88.
 Install the tools once with: